Row-level security (RLS) with Power BI

 In the Power BI service, select the More options menu for a dataset.
 This menu appears when you hover on a dataset name, whether you select it from the navigation menu or the workspace page.

 Security will take you to the Role-Level Security page where you add members to a role you created in Power BI Desktop.
-Only the owners of the dataset will see Security.
-If the dataset is in a Group, only administrators of the group will see the security option.
+Contributor (and higher workspace roles) will see Security and can assign users to a role.

 You can only create or modify roles within Power BI Desktop.